Model context protocol (MCP)

 Create individual business terms with names, definitions, and certificate status so AI agents can align prompts with shared language.

-Define data domains, subdomains, and data products linked to assets so AI agents can reason about business-ready datasets and contracts.
+Create data products linked to assets within a domain so teams can publish and discover business-ready datasets and contracts.

 Define column, table, and SQL-based rules on critical assets so AI workflows can enforce baseline data quality checks.